Kelly McCormack

-Kelly McCormack (born 13 January 1991) is a Canadian actress, writer, director, musician and producer.
-As an actress she is best known for the Amazon series A League of Their Own, the Syfy science fiction television series Killjoys, and for her role as Betty Anne on the Crave series Letterkenny, and as a filmmaker for the feature film Sugar Daddy (2020).
-Kelly has worked in film, television, and on stage, and runs the production company Floyder Films.
+Kelly McCormack is a Canadian actress, writer, director, musician and producer.
+As an actress she is best known for playing Jess McCready in the Amazon Prime Video series A League of Their Own, Zeph Vos in the Space/Syfy series Killjoys, and Betty-Anne in the Crave series Letterkenny.
+McCormack has worked in film, television, and on stage, and runs the production company Floyder Films.

 McCormack has written and starred in several independent feature films that have screened at film festivals around the world, including Play the Film (2013), Barn Wedding (2015), and Sugar Daddy (2020).
 She also starred in and produced the award-winning CBC mockumentary The Neddeaus of Duqesne Island.

 Early life

 McCormack was born and raised in Vancouver, British Columbia.
 She began performing on-stage at the age of seven, training in classical music, opera, and musical theatre.
 As a teenager, she studied at the Lyric School of Acting, Vancouver, before attending university first in England at Herstmonceux International Study Centre, where she studied literature, and later at the University of British Columbia, where she received a bachelor's degree in literature.
 Kelly then moved to New York to study musical theatre.